Choose Wisely Limited (“the Company”)

 Suppliers will be assessed in terms of the nature of services they supply to the Company and any associated geographical risk.
 These assessments will cover the entire scope of our business, encompassing media agencies, online SEM, IT consultancies, PR agencies, HR consultants, building contractors, cleaning companies and other professional service providers.
 Geographically, most suppliers are based in the UK (or we contract with and make payment to the UK office) with the exception of some IT licence suppliers (namely Amazon Inc.).
 Our risk assessment has also highlighted the possibility that in service industries, particularly construction and cleaning, there could be the potential for workers to be put at risk of forced labour.
 We have categorised our suppliers as Category 1, Category 2 or Category 3 Risk Suppliers.

-To ensure a good understanding of the risks of modern slavery and human trafficking in our business and supply chains, the Company plans to revise its employee handbook and train employees both on the revised handbook and the Company’s Anti-Slavery and Human Trafficking Policy.
+To ensure a good understanding of the risks of modern slavery and human trafficking in our business and supply chains, the Company trains its employees using the Company Handbook and the Company’s Anti-Slavery and Human Trafficking Policy.
 Training is provided to new employees as part of the induction process.

 The Company undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The Company’s due diligence process includes building long-standing relationships with suppliers and making clear our expectations of business partners.
 From 2018 onwards, the due diligence process will be revised to include evaluating the modern slavery and human trafficking risks of each new supplier and if appropriate, invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.